Is Chobani Greek Yogurt Healthy?June 25, 2012

 Real fruit?
 Great.
 I wish they were organic.
 Blueberries in particular are one of those fruits that according to the Environmental Working Group you should always buy organic to avoid some serious pesticide residue.

 Apparently blueberries are not sweet enough on their own.
 Damn.
 Evaporated Cane Juice is about as sugary as sugar gets.
 There’s no redeeming value here.
 In fact, it’s one of the biggest reasons I said no when Chobani asked to send me samples.
 I try to keep sugary treats out of the house and I certainly don’t need it in my “health” food.

 Pectin and Locust Bean Gum

-Yes, these scores are a little arbitrary, but you get my point.
 Chobani has a lot of healthy aspects, but it’s not a whole food.
 And it’s just another way sugar sneaks into your diet.
-Finally, it’s adding to your toxic load with non-organic fruit and milk.
+Finally, the non-organic ingredients and whey disposal issues present an environmental concern.

 It appears to be healthy but it definitely…isn’t the best.